Changning, Hunan: Hydrology

 The water system of Changning City is complete and the river network is dense.
 The river runoff is mainly supplied by rainwater.
 The rainfall in the flood season is more concentrated and that in the non-flood season is less, the water flow in the wet and dry seasons is very different, the annual water level changes greatly.
 Usually the high water level appears in April–July, and the low water level appears from October to February.
 The level of the main stream of the Xiang River varies by 11.00-15.51 meters with an average flow of 1370 cubic meters per second, a maximum flow of 18,100 cubic meters per second, a minimum flow of 30 cubic meters per second, and an average annual flow of 48.74 billion cubic meters for many years.
 The trend is the same as the precipitation distribution, and the runoff is mostly concentrated in the spring and summer.
 The runoff from April to July accounts for more than 60% of the annual runoff.
-The average sediment concentration for many years is 0.1--0.5 kg/m3, the amount is lower than the tributaries.
+The average sediment concentration for many years is 0.1--0.5 kg/m^{3}, the amount is lower than the tributaries.
 The natural water quality from the Xiang section and its tributaries such as rivers of Yi, Tan, Wu and Chongling, etc. is good, and the PH value is mostly around 7.2.